mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 Now that you have the outcome and exposure data, you can choose a chromosome and genetic variants within *chosen* distance of each other and within *chosen* Ld-range, to run the causal analysis.
 Please note that this outcome data is not harmonized with the effect allele of the exposure data.

-We will come to data harmonization shortly in **Section 4.6** but before make sure that for the causal analysis,
+We will come to data harmonization shortly in **Section 4.6** but before make sure that for the causal analysis you follow one or more of the following sub-sections.

 ### 4.5.1  Choose your *Snp* and get exposure and outcome data within *chosen* distance.

 To make sure that you have data from the same locus and of *Snps* within *chosen* distance (ex.
-1Mb) of each other, you can choose a lead SNP and run the function `Choose_SNPs.py`.
+1Mb) of each other, you can choose a lead *Snp* and run the function `Choose_SNPs.py`.
 This function takes as input exposure data which you used to extract the GWAS summary data from the MR-Base package and GWAS summary data as first two arguments and chromosome and position as the next two arguments.
 Once you run this, you will get SNPs (that pass a certain p-value thresholod, gaven as the last argument to this function, ex.
-5E-8) on the chromosome (integer given as argument for chromosome number) 1Mb around the position of the lead SNP (given as argument for position of this lead SNP), saved in exposure and outcome data .csv files.
+5E-8) on the chromosome (integer given as argument for chromosome number) 1Mb around the position of the lead SNP (given as argument for position of this lead SNP), saved in exposure and outcome data *.csv* files.
 These files will be saved in the same directory as the original files with the suffix of the chromosome and position appended to them.

 As an example, if you run